yli-yasir/health-m-showcase/README.md

 Health-M is a single page web application built with React.
 I used the [Material-UI](https://material-ui.com) React component library to speed up development and to help deliver a high quality user experience.

 ### Challenges and Lessons
-* Initialy I thought that my file structure was good and everything was well seperated.
+* Initially, I thought that my file structure was good and everything was well seperated.
 I had deeply nested folders that were split according to file or component types.
 This later turned against me when the project started growing.
 Due to this structure, it became a pain to import and locate modules, and it started to hinder my development considerably.
 This was when I remembered something I had a while ago but didn't quite understand until now.

 **"Separation of concerns is not equal to separation of file types"**